Blockchain-Enabled Internet-of-Things Platform for End-to-End Industrial Hemp Supply Chain: Blockchain-enabled IoT Platform

 Based on the unique features of IHSC, in this section, we discuss blockchain network and design smart contract and consensus, including hierarchical verification and validation for two-layer blockchain.
 For the highly regulated IH industry, Proof-of-Authority (PoA) based smart contract, denoted by $\mathbb{SC}$, is designed to ensure that the blockchain contains valid and reliable data and information.
-It can control data tampering and cyberattacks, and improve the IHSC safety and data integrity.
+It can support regulatory compliance and quality verification, control data tampering and cyberattacks, and improve the IHSC safety and data integrity.

 The two-layer blockchain provides the ledger recording all historical data and transactions occurring in the IHSC, represented by

 where $\textbf{B}_r = [B_{r,0},B_{r,1},\dots,B_{r,l_r}]$ is the list of blocks included in the root chain, $I$ is the number of shard chains, and $\textbf{B}_i = [B_{i,0},B_{i,1},\dots,B_{i,l_i}]$ represents the list of blocks recorded in the $i$-th shard chain for $1\leq i \leq I$.
 The ledger $\mathbb{L}$, providing the world state of data that have been recorded in blockchain, is replicated across different nodes, and it is shared among the internet-connected participants of the IHSC.